-We focused on this area due to the magnitude of the trade and bills receivables and the estimation and judgement involved in determining the expected credit loss allowance of the trade and bills receivables.
-We understood and validated the credit control procedures performed by management, including its procedures on periodic review on aged receivables and assessment on recoverability of these receivables.
+We focused on this area due to the magnitude of the trade and bills receivables, the higher degree of estimation uncertainty and subjectivity in management's judgement involved in determining the expected credit loss allowance of the trade and bills receivables.
+We obtained an understanding of the management's internal control and assessment process of provision for trade and bills receivables and assessed the inherent risk of material misstatement by considering the degree of estimation uncertainty and level of other inherent risk factors associated with this accounting estimate.

+We validated the credit control procedures performed by management, including its procedures on periodic review on aged receivables and assessment on recoverability of these receivables.

 We tested the accuracy of the ageing profile on trade and bills receivables.
-We reviewed the ageing profile, focusing on the aged receivables for which no provision had been made.
+We reviewed the ageing profile, focusing on the aged receivables.
 We tested the subsequent settlement of these balances.
-For those unsettled receivables, we enquired management on the reasons for the delay in collection of these receivables and checked to any further actions taken in recovering the long outstanding receivables in order to assess whether any additional provision should be made.
+For those unsettled receivables, we enquired management on the reasons for the delay in collection of these receivables and checked to any further actions taken in recovering the long outstanding receivables.
+In addition, we inspected correspondence with the customers, evidence from external sources including the relevant public search results relating to the financial circumstances of the relevant customers in order to assess whether any additional provision should be made.

 We obtained management's assessment on the expected credit loss allowance of trade and bills receivables.
-We corroborated and validated management's assessment based on the historical settlement pattern, correspondence with the customers, evidence from external sources including the relevant public search results relating to the financial circumstances of the relevant customers and market research regarding the relevant forward-looking information such as macroeconomic factors used in management's assessment.
+We validated management's assumptions and key inputs used in the assessment model including historical settlement pattern and the relevant forward-looking information such as macroeconomic factors.

-Based upon the above, we found that the estimation and judgement made by management in respect of the expected credit loss allowance and the collectability of trade and bills receivables were supportable by the available evidence.
+Based upon the above, we found that the estimation and judgement made by management in respect of the expected credit loss allowance were supportable by the available evidence.